totaljs/jComponent/readme.md

 <element data-component-path="" />
 <!--
     It's not required.
-The attribute contains the binding path for binding values between component and model, e.g. `form.name` (is binded to `window.form.name`) or `user.age` (is binded to `window.user.age`).
+The attribute contains the binding path for binding values between the component and a model, e.g. `form.name` (is binded to `window.form.name`) or `user.age` (is binded to `window.user.age`).
 -->

 <element data-component-type="" />
 <!--
     It's not required.
-The attribute can contain a type of the component.
-You must define own types e.g. `number`, `currency` or `date`.
+The attribute can contain a type of the component and you must define own types manually e.g. `date`. jComponent internally supports `number` and `currency` type, so each string value is automatically converted into the `Number`.
 -->

 <element data-component-id="" />